Should Restaurants Move to Dynamic Pricing?

 Dynamic pricing benefits

-The dynamic pricing benefits are substantial.
+The benefits of dynamic pricing can be substantial.

 Consistent margins